sciluna/llm-text-to-knowledge-graph/README.md

 ### Features Available

 - **BEL Generation**: Extracts biological interactions from scientific papers and generates BEL statements.
 - **CX2 Network Generation**: Converts extracted interactions into CX2 network format for visualization in Cytoscape.
+- **Style Customization**: Allows users to specify a custom Cytoscape style JSON file for network visualization.
 - **Uploading to NDEx**: Uploads the generated CX2 networks to NDEx for sharing and visualization.

 ### BEL Generation